Aniket-pd/Spotlight-Search/DESIGN_SYSTEM.md

 ## Component guidelines

 ### Overlay shell
-- `.spotlight-overlay` fills the viewport with the overlay token and blur.
+- `.spotlight-overlay` fills the viewport with the overlay token only—use the 10% black scrim without blur to keep the page context legible.
 - `.spotlight-shell` applies the glass gradient, `--spotlight-shadow-elevated`, and `--spotlight-radius-large`.
 - Keep shell width capped to `min(720px, 92vw)` to maintain comfortable reading widths.